 What energizes you most about the state of the industry from a Marketing perspective?

 We are telling accurate and relatable stories about the solutions we provide to end-users and organizations.
 Few solutions are precisely repeatable, but the impact of the results is achievable across customers and organizations.
 I’ve just started a project with an analyst who asked to interview customers.
 The interviews have been so refreshing.
-Our customer partners benefit from our technology and managed services.
+Our customer-partners benefit from our technology and managed services.
 They are invested in the solutions, the technology, and the teams we build with them.
-The choices we have in delivering information, by podcast, case study, one-on-one discussions, virtual or in-person events, have simplified and unified messaging, and it’s more accurate and ultimately more helpful for organizations making technology decisions.
+The outlets we have for delivering information – by podcast, success stories, one-on-one discussions, and virtual or in-person events – have simplified and unified messaging, and it’s more accurate and ultimately more helpful for organizations making technology decisions.

 How have things evolved for women in technology since you began your career?